 Tonight I’m swaying in a porch swing listening to the first real rain here in a long while.
 The lightning was a show in itself, hushing the fireworks that were going off prior to it.
 Cool north breeze sprinkling me on occasion.
 What a reprieve for the grass that’s been going brown and all the things I am not able to water deeply enough in summer.
 You’ve got to drink real deep in this heat if you want to stay green.

-So, yeah, I always end up back to the simple things that suit me best — dirt, wind, rain and seeds.
+I always end up back to the simple things that suit me best — dirt, wind, rain and seeds.
 These are the things I can understand.
 Everything else eludes me.